Lundbyit/NetlifyBlog/content/blog/2019-11-23-react-under-the-hood.md

 ---
-title: React under the hood
+title: Reactjs under the hood
 date: 2019-11-23T19:20:57.430Z
 ---
 I found a really cool post from a guy that implements the basics of reactjs.